onepanelio/core-docs/docs/reference/cvat/custom-models.md

       type: input.number
     ```

+7. Update `dump-format` parameter to a value that your training code expects from CVAT.
+In this case you can leave it as `cvat_coco` since we are expecting COCO JSON.

+    ```yaml {4}
+    # [CHANGE] Dump format that your model expects from CVAT
+    # Valid values are: cvat_coco, cvat_voc, cvat_tfrecord, cvat_yolo, cvat_mot, cvat_label_me
+    - name: dump-format
+      value: cvat_coco
+      displayName: CVAT dump format
+      visibility: private
+    ```

-7. Click **Show Parameters Form Preview** to preview how your parameters are displayed.
+8. Click **Show Parameters Form Preview** to preview how your parameters are displayed.

     ![](../../../static/img/custom-models-121715.png)

-8. Following the in-line comments, update the `args` value under `containers` to match the commands we ran earlier in JupyterLab.
-Important differences to note here is that your repository is cloned into `/mnt/src/train` and that `epochs` and `batch-size` are passed in `main.py` as arguments by using parameter references `"{{workflow.parameters.<parameter-name>}}"`.
+9. Following the in-line comments, update the `args` value under `containers` to match the commands we ran earlier in JupyterLab.
+Important differences to note here are that your repository is cloned into `/mnt/src/train` and that `epochs` and `batch-size` are passed into `main.py` as arguments by using parameter references in the format `"{{workflow.parameters.<parameter-name>}}"`.

     ```yaml {6-11}
-    container:
+    - container:
         # [CHANGE] Bash command to run your code
         # Note that your code will be cloned into /mnt/src/train, so you will need to change to the appropriate directory
         args: